simpleviewinc/keg-herkin/README.md

 # Keg-Herkin
 * Provides **cross-platform** and **cross-browser** application testing.
 * Runs within an isolated environment (docker) to ensure a dependable an predicable testing conditions.
-* It simplifies the application testing process with functionality such as
+* Simplifies the testing process through functionality such:
-  * Visualize tests as they are run on the host machines browser.
+  * Visualize tests as they are run on the host machines browser
-  * Write and execute tests directly in the browser within a web applications context.
+  * Write and execute tests directly in the browser within a web applications context
     * **Requires** adding a single `script` tag to the web application
     * Browser must support [postmessage](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage)
     * The same tests can later be executed within a `headless` browser environment ( CI )